Zero-Order Sharpness-Aware Minimization: Methodology

 Using Rademacher vectors instead of Gaussian perturbations offers computational advantages, as perturbations involve only sign flips, enabling efficient batched forward passes via CUDA parallelism.
 This fuses multiple matrix multiplications into a single kernel, reducing wall-time by a factor proportional to $m$, making ZOSA suitable for high-dimensional LLM fine-tuning.

-\textbf{Property 3.2} \citep{dang2025fzoo} ZOSA employs an adaptive learning rate $\eta / \sigma_{t,\text{pert}}$, where $\sigma_{t,\text{pert}}$ is the standard deviation of the perturbed losses at the perturbed point.
+\textbf{Property 3.2} (Adaptive Scaling via Loss Variance) ZOSA employs an adaptive learning rate \(\eta / \sigma_{t,\text{pert}}\), where \(\sigma_{t,\text{pert}}\) is the standard deviation of the perturbed losses at the perturbed point.
 This design draws inspiration from normalized-SGD principles, adapting step sizes based on local curvature without the overhead of momentum.
 The variance of the loss perturbations satisfies: